Azure/azure-sdk-for-js/sdk/openai/openai/MIGRATION.md

 Notice that:
 - The `azureExtensionOptions` property has been replaced with the inner `extensions` property
-- The `parameters` property has been added to wrap the parameters of the extension
+- The `parameters` property has been added to wrap the parameters of the extension, which mirrors the schema of the Azure OpenAI service API

 ### Audio transcription